Sufficient condition for root reconstruction by parsimony on binary trees with general weights: I.i.d. weights

-\item As a result, repeating the proof of Lemma~\ref{lem:controlling-f}, it follows that for all $z \in \vertices \cap \tvertices$
+As a result, repeating the proof of Lemma~\ref{lem:controlling-f}, it follows that for all $z \in \vertices \cap \tvertices$

 where we used the fact that the parent of $z$ is in $\ttree$ and therefore has all its descendants within $H+1$ level with $\weight$-values above $\minweight$.
 The latter in turn implies that $s(z)$ itself has all its descendants within $H$ level with $\weight$-values above $\minweight$.
+That concludes the proof of the lemma. \end{proof}